 I know a lot of people who believe they are enlightened.
 Many of them call themselves goddesses and read tarot or angel cards.
 They also believe that their path is to enlighten other people.
 Which makes me wonder what they mean by enlightened.
 Because it seems to me, the way these people use the word ‘enlightenment’ is just one more way to designate their superiority.
 And I admit, that when you are determined to do everything you can to develop personally, it’s difficult to see those around you who appear to be content with doing nothing to better themselves or to change the world.
 If you believe that the purpose of life is to grow spiritually, then you will also wonder at some point why other people aren’t doing it.
 I know, I’ve not only been there.
 I am still there.

 It’s a struggle for me to see people playing their victim games when I am in that superior mood, right before I hop on board of another game myself and play the rescuer – she who is destined to save the world and powerless victim – of those who just don’t care about it.
 Yes I still do it.
 I am still a game player.
-It means I am not enlightened nor do I want to be.

 The ‘Polarities’ Game

 The universal thing about minds is that they like to play games.
 I’ll call this one the ‘polarities’ game.
 These polarities are inventions of the mind for the purpose of being right (or better, or superior).
 To be right about something the mind picks an issue or a person or a group of people and defines the sides of the issue.
 It determines one side to be right (or better, or superior) and the other side to be wrong.
 Polarities are the stuff of which prejudice, opinion, position and judgement are made.
 The process of polarization could be considered the foundation of all wars, politics and division.